tom-on-the-internet/word-define/README.md

 ## Installation

-1. Install Go.

-2. `go get github.com/tom-on-the-internet/word-define`
+1. Install Go and run `go get github.com/tom-on-the-internet/word-define`.
+Alternatively, download the latest release of word-define from GitHub.

-3. Run the command once to create config. `word-define example`
+2. Run the command once to create config. `word-define example`

-4. Get a _free_ `AppID` and `AppKey` from [https://developer.oxforddictionaries.com/](https://developer.oxforddictionaries.com/).
+3. Get a _free_ `AppID` and `AppKey` from [https://developer.oxforddictionaries.com/](https://developer.oxforddictionaries.com/).
 This allows you 1000 definition lookups a month.
 Quick math: about 30 definitions a day.

-5. Add your `AppID` and `AppKey` to `$HOME/.config/word-define`.
+4. Add your `AppID` and `AppKey` to `$HOME/.config/word-define`.

-6. Done!
+5. Done!

 ## Usage